cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 Kena (`au.com.langdale.kena`) serves as the foundational RDF layer for the entire CIMTool plugin ecosystem.
-Its central contribution is the `OntModel` / `Resource` / `Property` API — a simplified, CIMTool-specific facade over Apache Jena's `Graph` and `Model` infrastructure — that insulates the rest of the codebase from Jena's complexity and from potential Jena version changes.
+Its central contribution is the `OntModel` / `Resource` / `Property` API, a simplified, CIMTool-specific facade over Apache Jena's `Graph` and `Model` infrastructure, that insulates the rest of the codebase from Jena's complexity and from potential Jena version changes.

 Beyond the API facade, Kena also provides: